 SHS ACTIVITIES ANNOUNCEMENTS

-The Mustangs are gearing up for another great year!
+The Mustangs are gearing up for another great year and an exciting fall sports season!
 Sheyenne High School will no longer be hosting three, individual pre-season parent meetings prior to each athletic season.
-Out of respect to the large time commitment you, as parents, already provide for our student/athletes, we now ask you to watch the activities presentation and take a short survey.
+Out of respect to the large time commitment you, as parents, already provide for our student/athletes.
 Our head coaches will still be having individual team meetings and we highly recommend our parents and student/athletes to attend these meetings if possible.

 Sheyenne High School Activities Calendar